 You’ll arrive at the Town of Leesburg.
 Stop here to enjoy a meal, drinks on a restaurant patio, locally-owned boutiques, or even more breweries including Dynasty Brewing, Black Hoof Brewery, and Black Walnut Brewing.
 You can also explore art galleries, antique shops, and some delicious food in this charming town.
 For a special treat, pop into Delirium Café, the first U.S. location of the famed Belgium brand, serving a full menu and hundreds of Belgian-style beers.
 Nearby, pop into several key bike shops, including Transition Triathlon, Pedego Electric Bikes, or Maverick Bicycles.

 Just past King Street, take a photo op with the Discover Charm mural at the Liberty Street parking lot.

 Mile Marker 44

 Continue riding through Hamilton and Paeonian Springs and onward until Purcellville Take North Maple Avenue towards Belly Love Brewing, which was named for the owner's belief that beer makes bellies happy and shows them love.
 Grab small bites, good brews, and play a couple of board games while you’re here.
-Nearby, pump your tires at Bicycles and Coffee and get a last dose of caffeine.
+Nearby, get a last dose of caffeine at Doppio Bunny Coffee.